Bridey Murphy

-Bridey Murphy (December 20, 1798 – 1864) is a purported 19th-century Irishwoman whom U.S. housewife Virginia Tighe (April 27, 1923 – July 12, 1995) claimed to be in a past life.
-The case was investigated by researchers and determined to be the result of cryptomnesia.
+Bridey Murphy (December 20, 1798 – 1864) is a purported 19th-century Irishwoman whom U.S. housewife Virginia Tighe (April 27, 1925 – July 12, 1995) claimed to have been in a past life.
+The case was investigated by researchers and determined to likely be the result of cryptomnesia.

 Hypnotic regression

 In 1952, Colorado businessman and amateur hypnotist Morey Bernstein (1919–1999) put housewife Virginia Tighe of Pueblo, Colorado, in a trance that elicited revelations about Tighe's alleged past life as a 19th-century Irishwoman.
 Bernstein used a technique called hypnotic regression, during which the subject is gradually taken back to childhood.
 He then attempted to take Virginia one step further, before birth (so-called "past life regression"), and was astonished to find he was listening to Bridey Murphy.

 Tighe's tale began in 1806, when Bridey was eight years old and living in a house in Cork.
-She was the daughter of Duncan Murphy, a barrister, and his wife Kathleen.
+She was the daughter of Duncan Murphy, a Protestant barrister, and his wife Kathleen.
 At the age of 17 (c.
-1815), she married barrister Sean Brian McCarthy, who she claimed taught at Queen's University Belfast, to which she moved.
-Tighe told of a fall that caused Bridey's death c.
+1815), she married Sean Joseph Brian MacCarthy, also a barrister, who she claimed taught at Queen's University in Belfast, to which she moved.
+Tighe told of a fall down a flight of stairs that caused Bridey's death c.
 1864, and of watching her own funeral, describing her tombstone and the state of being in life after death.
 It was, she recalled, a feeling of neither pain nor happiness.

-Somehow, she was reborn in America 59 years later, although Tighe/Bridey was not clear how this event happened.
-Tighe herself was born as Virginia Mae Reese in the Midwest in 1923, had never been to Ireland, and did not speak with even the slightest hint of an Irish accent.
-Murphy, however, spoke with a heavy brogue and used Irish expressions (some of which were not actually used in the 19th century).
+Somehow, she was reborn in America over 60 years later, although Tighe/Bridey was not clear how this happened.
+Tighe herself was born Virginia Mae Reese in Madison, Wisconsin in 1925, had never been to Ireland, and did not speak with an Irish accent.
+Murphy, however, spoke with a heavy brogue and used obscure Irish expressions (some of which were not actually used in the 19th century).